The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Derivation of the travelling-wave ODE for the NRAIM

 \section{Derivation of the travelling-wave ODE for the NRAIM}

 In this appendix, we derive the dynamical system \eref{eq:wave_nraim_1}-\eref{eq:wave_nraim_2} for travelling waves in the nonreciprocal active spin model.
 We will focus on deriving \eref{eq:wave_nraim_1} but a similar path can be followed to obtain \eref{eq:wave_nraim_2}.
-Following \cite{solon_pattern_2015}, we look for solitonic solutions of \eref{eq:hydro_stop_go_2} in the form $\rho_{\alpha}=\rho_{\alpha}(x-(c+v/2)t)$ and $m_{\alpha}=m_{\alpha}(x-(c+v/2)t)$ where $\alpha\in\{1,2\}$.
-The first two lines of \eref{eq:hydro_stop_go_2} concerning the time-evolution of $\rho_1$ and $m_1$ then become
+Following \cite{solon_pattern_2015}, we look for solitonic solutions of \eref{eq:hydro_NR_and_R_non_fluct} in the form $\rho_{\alpha}=\rho_{\alpha}(x-(c+v/2)t)$ and $m_{\alpha}=m_{\alpha}(x-(c+v/2)t)$ where $\alpha\in\{1,2\}$.
+The first two lines of \eref{eq:hydro_NR_and_R_non_fluct} concerning the time-evolution of $\rho_1$ and $m_1$ then become

 where prime indicates a derivative with respect to $\zeta=x-(c+v/2)t$.
 Equation \eref{eq:dyn_sys_nraim_1} on the density is formally solved as

 where $\rho_g^1$ is the density inside the disordered phase and the subscript $(k)$ indicates the $k$-th derivative with respect to $\zeta$.
 As in \cite{solon_pattern_2015}, we will hereafter stop at second order in gradients and assume that